"Morality is doing what is right, no matter what you are told. Religion

 known as the Golden Rule, was reiterated many times down through history.

 The physical world works via laws that are inviolate, where

-what works is always in accordance with physical law.
-The spiritual world
+what works or happens is always in accordance with physical law.
+When there is an

 works by principles, where what is ethical is always contingent upon the

 context and situation.
 This is called "Situation Ethics", which is the

 reasonable, human alternative to legalism.
 Legalism is trying to treat the